SPANDigital/presidium-core/_key_concepts/index.md

 ### Job Publisher

-Within the context of the Job Manager, the Job Publisher will publish jobs that are the result of a hook creating new jobs from jobs it has processed.
-The Job Publisher updates a generational count on a job to prevent a 'combinatorial explosion' of job creation.
+Within the context of the Job Manager, the Job Publisher will publish jobs that are sent to it from a hook.
+The Job Publisher updates a generational count on a job to prevent a 'combinatorial explosion' of jobs.
 Jobs that exceed a set generational count are discarded.

 ## The Config File